cherielum/UdacityNeighborhoodMap/README.md

-## Introduction
+## Neighborhood Map

-Welcome to a map of Atlanta, GA, USA.
+Welcome to a map of museums in Atlanta, GA, USA.
 This project is built with NPM Install and React.js.
 This project is the final project of Udacity's Front End NanoDegree.

-This project was bootstrapped with <a href = "https://github.com/facebook/create-react-app"> Create React App</a>.

-## Dependencies

-- React
-- React Material UI
-- idb
-- Bootstrap
-- Google Maps API
-- FourSquare API
-- WikiPedia API

-## Feature

-- Responsive
-- Accessible
-- Mobile First
-- Single Page App
-- Offline First

 ## How To Run